Critical configurations for three projective views: Critical configurations for three views

-For the converse, we want to determine exactly which conic curve lies in the set of critical points.
-We already know that it passes through the three camera centers.
-Furthermore, the intersection of the two permissible lines $g_{P_i}^{j}$ and $g_{P_k}^{j}$ (denote it by $a_j$) must also lie in the set of critical points since it has a conjugate point, namely the camera center $q_j$.
-This gives us three more points through which the conic must pass, hence uniquely determining the conic.
-Usually, there will be no conic passing through six given points, but Pascals Theorem can be used to show that there will indeed always be a conic passing through the six points $p_1,p_2,p_3,a_1,a_2,a_3$.
+For the converse, we want to determine the conic curve $C$ whose strict transform lies in the set of critical points.
+We already know that $C_P$ passes through the three camera centers.
+Furthermore, the intersection of the two permissible lines $g_{P_i}^{j}$ and $g_{P_k}^{j}$ (denote it by $a_j$) must also lie in the set of critical points since it has a conjugate point lying on the exceptional divisor $E_{q_j}$.
+This gives us three more points on the conic.
+Usually, there is no conic passing through six given points.
+In this case, however, the six points $p_1,p_2,p_3,a_1,a_2,a_3$ along with the six lines $g_{P_i}^{j}$ span a hexagon whose opposite sides ($g_{P_i}^{j}$ and $g_{P_j}^{i}$) meet at three points which lie on a line (the intersection of the two planes) so by the Braikenridge–Maclaurin theorem \cite[p.76]{conversePascal} the six points $p_1,p_2,p_3,a_1,a_2,a_3$ lie on a conic.

-Finally, for any conic through $p_1,p_2,p_3$ it is possible to choose the six lines $g_{P_i}^{j}$ in such a way that the three points $a_i$ lie on the conic \emph{and} each pair of lines form a permissible pair.
-This can be done by picking $a_1$ to be any\footnote{not equal to a camera center and not lying in the intersection of the two planes} point on the conic and then taking $a_2$ to be the intersection of $g_{P_1}^{2}$ with the conic.
+Finally, for any conic $C_P$ through $p_1,p_2,p_3$ one may choose the six lines $g_{P_i}^{j}$ in such a way that the three points $a_i$ lie on $C_P$ \emph{and} each pair of lines form a permissible pair.
+This can be done by picking $a_1$ to be any\footnote{not equal to a camera center and not lying in the intersection of the two planes} point on $C_P$ and then taking $a_2$ to be the intersection of $g_{P_1}^{2}$ with $C_P$.
 Since we can get any conic by making the appropriate choice of permissible lines, this proves that any plane + conic configuration is critical. \end{proof}